 For small or mid-sized companies, gTLDs are more scalable.

 Enterprise brands with local teams often use hybrid strategies (gTLD + regional ccTLDs).
+Managing multiple ccTLDs becomes expensive, whereas a single gTLD allows easier technical SEO management across all regions.

 Hybrid Domain Strategies for Global Brands

 Some global businesses combine both approaches for balance.
+Many global brands use hybrid setups guided by proven multi-regional SEO frameworks.

 Example Setup